-Why Augmented Reality in Ecommerce is More-or-Less Essential
+Why Augmented Reality for Ecommerce is More-or-Less Essential

-The Harvard Business Review stated that augmented reality spending will reach $60 billion by 2020.
+The Harvard Business Review predicts that augmented reality spending will reach $60 billion in 2020.
 That’s a good reason to start taking it seriously (because your competitors are), but we can offer a better explanation than just that.

 For starters, AR tech is mostly for mobile devices, and mobile ecommerce is growing in leaps and bounds.
 According to eMarketer, mobile ecommerce sales grew 24.8% between 2016 and 2017, making up 58.9% of all ecommerce sales for that year.
 The numbers for mobile ecommerce are projected to keep growing as well, which means the more conversion-oriented tools like AR you have, the better.

-Moreover, the customers themselves are saying they want it.
+Moreover, the customers themselves want it.
 The ThinkMobiles blog reports that:

 Considering that augmented reality minimizes the physical limitations of ecommerce — online shopping’s biggest drawback — it makes sense that customers and retailers alike are eager to see its adoption.

 On a psychological level, customers have an increased sense of ownership with AR technology, sometimes even more than brick-and-mortar stores because they can see the product in their own home before they buy.
-Image how it’d improve conversion rates if a customer decides where they would put your product before even deciding whether or not to buy it.
+Imagine how it would improve conversion rates if a customer decides where they would put your product before even deciding whether or not to buy it.